Yax-i-mus/odin-recipes/README.md

 # odin-recipes
-The start of my Great Keto-ish Bake Off recipe website.
+This project will be the start of my Great Keto-ish Bake Off recipe website.
+This will demonstrate the creation of a website, starting with the index.html, and adding multiple recipe pages that include images, lists, and other relevant html skills.
+This will be an ongoing project with the end goal of actually creating and maintaining this website full of Keto, Keto-friendly, and Keto-adjacent recipes.